DanRoscigno/katacoda_scenarios/APM/step01.md

 1. When the application has started up again, generate some traffic by browser around the site: https://[[HOST_SUBDOMAIN]]-8000-[[KATACODA_HOST]].environments.katacoda.com/
 1. Then go look at the opbeans app in Kibana
-1. Find the "Product" transaction in Kibana and try to find your new Span and the tag you set.